 Isolation – used to separate people infected with the virus(those who are sick with COVID-19 and those with no symptoms) from people who are not infected.
 People who are in isolation should stay home or away from others until it’s safe for them to be around others.
 In the home, anyone sick or infected should separate themselves from others by staying in a specific “sick room” or area and using a separate bathroom, if available.
 The isolation period lasts as long as necessary until all three of these things are true: the symptoms are better, it has been ten (10) days since the individual first felt sick, and the individual has not had a fever for at least 24-hours without using fever-reducing or pain-relieving medication.

 Quarantine – used to keep someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent the spread of disease that can occur before a person knows they are sick.
 People in quarantine should stay home, separate themselves from others, monitor their health, and follow directions from their state or local health department.
-The quarantine period is 14-days after exposure.
+The quarantine period is 14-days after the last date of exposure.

 The novel coronavirus (SARS-CoV-2), the virus that causes COVID-19, has been identified as a worldwide pandemic by the World Health Organization.
 At present, there is no vaccine to prevent a person from contracting COVID-19 and no standardized, effective treatment for those who are infected.
 While it is true that the majority of people who are infected with coronavirus are asymptomatic or suffer only mild symptoms, some infected persons have extremely negative health outcomes, including long-term respiratory damage and/or death.
 The coronavirus is highly contagious and is believed to spread mainly from person-to-person via respiratory droplets.